rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 Alternative is a principled version of the _truthiness_.
 The laws properly state the algebra limitations.
 As we have seen, the problem is in going with this generalization too far.

 An interesting case is the `STM` monad. `a <|> b` is used to chain computations that may want to `retry`.
-I imagine, chaining `STM` computations this way is rare.
+I imagine, composing `STM` computations this way is rare.
 If you wanted to communicate why `a` has decided to retry, how would you do that?
 I consider `STM` use of alternatives problematic.

 IMO, if the reason why `a` is ignored in `a <|> b` cannot be easily discerned, then the use of `<|>` should be questioned.
 That does not mean rejected.
 There could be cases where you really do not care.